 With drivers the shaft length you choose will effect the amount of clubhead speed you can create vs the amount of control you have.

 As shaft length increases so clubhead speed also increases.
 However, as shaft length increases it is common for players to struggle to deliver the club as consistently, making it more difficult to make solid contact.
 That means there is a compromise worth considering – is it really worth going for a longer shaft in your driver if the quality of strike becomes less consistent?

-When thinking about what length golf clubs to use specifically the driver, will depend on if you prioritise distance or accuracy in your long game.
+When thinking about what length golf clubs to use, specifically the driver, it will depend on if you prioritise distance or accuracy in your long game.
 In reality, the average length of a driver used on tour is 44.5″, while the average shaft length found in drivers on the shop shelves is around 45.5″.
 If you struggle with accuracy off the tee, think about asking your fitter to try a slightly shorter shaft.

 What Length Putter Should I Use?

 With putters the shaft length you need is the one that helps get your eyes directly over the ball at address.
 While in theory this means taller golfers need longer putters and shorter golfers need shorter putters, different postures means this doesn’t ring true for everyone.

 We should also say that if you are comfortable with your putting stroke and are having success with it, you should not be concerned by your putter’s length.